willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 7. If you're using an external USB Bluetooth Adapter, make sure it’s plugged into a black USB 2.0 port.
 It should also be plugged in as far as possible from any other wireless transmitters or USB flash drives, including the USB connector for your headset.
 8. To verify that there’s only one Bluetooth radio in the PC, go to **Device Manager > Bluetooth** and look for one adapter.
 If you are using the desktop PC configuration with built-in radio, check if an external antenna is connected.
 If there is no external antenna connected, it can cause tracking issues.
 Or use an external bluetooth dongle (USB), disable the internal Bluetooth capability, and retry pairing and connecting.
 9. If the Bluetooth settings window is open in the background, many extra calls are made to the Bluetooth protocol.
 Close it.
 10. Check the virtual battery level on the motion controller by turning the controllers over in mixed reality to see the battery icon.
 Replace the batteries if the icon is red.
-Battery reporting typically reports higher than the actual level immediately after connecting a controller so wait about 15 seconds before reading the level.
+Wait about 15 seconds after connecting the controller to read the battery level, or the battery reading may be too high.
 11. Remove Bluetooth headphones and speakers in **Settings > Devices > Bluetooth & other devices**, and turn the devices off.
-Use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.
+Use the headphone jack or built-in speakers on your mixed reality headset for the best audio experience.
 12. Remove other Bluetooth devices that may be paired with your PC, such as headphones or gamepads.
 Go to **Settings > Devices > Bluetooth & other devices on your PC**, select the devices, and then "Remove device".
 13. Unplug the USB cable on your headset and plug it back into the PC to restart the controller functionality on the PC.
 14. Controller lights flash when they are undergoing a firmware update.
-Wait for the firmware update to complete and the controllers should appear in Mixed Reality.
+Wait for the update to complete and the controllers should appear in Mixed Reality.
 15. Make sure your PC is connected to a 5GHz Wi-Fi network.
 If your laptop is connected to a 2.4GHz Wifi network, it is typically sharing the Bluetooth connection.
 This may negatively impact either Wifi or Bluetooth performance, depending on the product design.
 Change the preferred band to 5Ghz in the network adapter settings.
 If your network does not support 5GHz, a Bluetooth dongle can be used instead of the internal Bluetooth capability.
 16. If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed (if they have been added using a specific dongle, they can be only removed with that dongle).
 17. If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter instead.
 To do this, you’ll need to turn off your built-in Bluetooth radio in Device Manager and then pair your other Bluetooth devices with the new adapter.

-## How do I pair my controllers again (after the initial setup)?
+## How do I pair new controllers if Windows Mixed Reality is already set up on my PC?

-* Insert 2 AA batteries into each controller.
+* Insert two AA batteries into each controller.
 Don’t put the battery cover back on yet.
-* Press and hold the Windows button for 2 seconds to turn on each controller.
+* Press and hold the Windows button for two seconds to turn on each controller.
 They’ll buzz when they turn on.
 * Put the controllers in pairing mode.
 The pairing button is inside the battery compartment (see this [image](set-up-windows-mixed-reality.md#pair-your-motion-controllers-with-your-pc)).
 Press and hold it until the controller lights start flashing.
 * On your PC, go to **Settings > Devices > Bluetooth & other devices**, then to **Add Bluetooth or other device > Bluetooth**.
 When the controllers appear, select them to pair.